-Twelve Days of Pet Safety Tips With WVMA Member Dr. Ann Sherwood Zeiser
+Twelve Pet Safety Tips From WVMA Member, Dr. Ann Sherwood Zeiser

 There are several problems with holiday meal leftovers.
 First of all, bones or bone pieces can traumatize the GI tract by causing irritation, ulcers or perforations.
 The bones can also result in a GI foreign body or intestinal blockage.
 This may result in a seriously ill pet and require intense medical or surgical intervention.